alainamb/uic_tr35-business-english-II/unit1/week2/assignment-mini-presentation.md

 5. **Quality Assurance Process** - Present your quality control methodology to clients
 6. **Market Entry Recommendations** - Advise a company on language and cultural considerations for expanding internationally

-*Other topics may be approved by instructor*
+*Each topic may only be selected once.
+Additional topics may be approved by instructor.*

 ---